bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-structures-arrays/arrays.md

 In the next sections, we will look into data structures that we use to organize and store our data in Solidity.

 *Arrays*, *mappings* and *structs* are all *reference types*.
 Unlike *value types* (e.g. *booleans* or *integers*) reference types don't store their value directly.
 Instead, they store the location where the value is being stored.
-Multiple reference type variables could reference the same location and a change in one variable would affect the others, therefore they need to be handled carefully.
+Multiple reference type variables could reference the same location, and a change in one variable would affect the others, therefore they need to be handled carefully.

 In Solidity an array stores an ordered list of values of the same type that are indexed numerically.